 Depending on your dog’s condition, we may do additional tests to rule out other possibilities.
 These tests may include ophthalmoscopy, ultrasound, eye staining tests, and a slit lamp examination.

-What is the Treatment for Glaucoma in Dogs?
+What Is the Treatment for Glaucoma in Dogs?

 Prostaglandin analogs.
 Helps increase the outflow of fluid